dakotamm/research_blog/_posts/2023-01-24-updates-cast-areas.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/55995675/207698500-8cde9f3d-4cd6-455c-956a-b256a5163536.png" width="600"/><br>Fig 3.
 Average DO concentration from LO from 11/15/2022 through 11/30/2022, all at 01:00 UTC.</p><br>

 Then I learned how to extract "observational-esque" casts from LO.
 These will serve as my test casts, which I can compare to LO output.
+In this case, I've used a selected year of DFO data (2019) and applied it to one history file within LO, for ease of use on a local machine.

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/55995675/212983887-0f7a8874-f3aa-4235-a633-00e1dd5b388c.png" width="900"/><br>Fig 4.
 Sample LO casts from DFO locations near the San Juan Islands during 2019 using an LO history file for 11/30/2022 01:00 UTC.
 Cast locations, surface temperature and salinity vs. bottom temperature and salinity (blue and orange, respectively, subplot 2), and dissolved O2 with depth are shown. </p><br>